main content, site navigation, search

-Bad approach to web design agency
+Bad approach to a web design agency

 A few tips for wasting web designer’s time.